Introducing CRM Management Cycle in CRM

 After you have gathered all the data that you need, you must be able to analyse it.
 You should know that CRM analysis is different from ordinary analysis.
 This is because the CRM analysis is more specific and complex in nature.
 The purpose of analyzing data include:

 - Customer Behaviour and Preferences: You should know that the more an Organisation can have a complete view of customers, the better the relationship can be conducted and fortified.
-Understanding customer behavior will enable the Organisation to come up with customers based strategies that will meet customers’ needs.
+Understanding customer behaviour will enable the Organisation to come up with customers based strategies that will meet customers’ needs.

 - FINANCIAL FACTORS: This includes the study of customer profitability, cost allocation, consumption of resources to sell/service the customer e.t.c.
-In order to determine the key opportunities for improving profitability, and relate them to customer related activities or operational activities.
+In order to determine the key opportunities for improving profitability, and relate them to customer-related activities or operational activities.

-In doing this, the Organisation must consider the uniqueness of every customers and the need for personalization of services for customers.
+In doing this, the Organisation must consider the uniqueness of every customer and the need for personalization of services for customers.
 The main thing that will determine this is the past behaviour of the customers.

 Optimization capabilities can prioritize communications across all channels and ensure effective communications.

 Optimization should be based on the priority of the message and the availability of resources to act within a particular time window.
-This should encompass all touch points such as direct mail, kiosks, point of sale, call centre, web, E-mail, ATM, Store/branch and sales contacts.
+This should encompass all touch points such as direct mail, kiosks, a point of sale, call centre, web, E-mail, ATM, Store/branch and sales contacts.
 Optimization is intended to reduce the conflicts that may occur in channels.

-- MEASUREMENT OF RESULTS:
+MEASUREMENT OF RESULTS:

-The Organisation must measure the effectiveness and impact of its CRM activities on a regular basis to ensure meeting of its objectives.
+The Organisation must measure the effectiveness and impact of its CRM activities on a regular basis to ensure the meeting of its objectives.

 There are different ways by which performances of CRM analytics can be measured which includes Campaign costs, Marketing campaign gross margin and Revenue, total customers in database showing real profitability, Revenue and gross margins per customer in the database, revenue and gross margin from targeted customers and the percent change in CRM-related revenue and cost year to year.